 Houses and responsibilities

 We often use the house teams when grouping the boys for different activities and for sporting competitions.
 Boys are awarded House points for hard work, effort and manners.
-These are accumulated each half term, and the wining House announced in assembly.
+These are accumulated each half term, and the winning House announced in assembly.
 The House with the most points receives a reward.

 In Year 6 the boys can be elected as a House Captain or Vice Captain; these roles are ones of privilege, pride and responsibility.
 They are more than just a title and badge as they require dedication and commitment for an entire year.